Park District to host more Lakefront Framework Planning meetings - hpherald.com

 Staff Writer

-The meetings will begin at 6 p.m. and are an opportunity for the Park District to gather feedback from residents on park uses and capital improvements to Jackson and South Shore Parks.
+The meetings will begin at 6 p.m. and are an opportunity for the Chicago Park District to gather feedback from residents on park uses and capital improvements to Jackson and South Shore parks.

-There will be no new information presented on the Obama Presidential Center ore related roadway changes.
+There will be no new information presented on the Obama Presidential Center or related roadway changes.
 The meetings will be focused on recreational and cultural park uses.

 “The Chicago Park District looks forward to developing a Framework Plan for the South Lakefront that is sound and steadfast for the enjoyment of current residents and future generations,” said Chicago Park District CEO and Superintendent Michael P. Kelly in a written statement.
 “We will achieve this goal by continuously hosting community meetings and soliciting input from residents at every step of the way.”